compilit/spgetti/README.md

 manageable and
 easier to test.
 Why call it 'Spgetti' then?
 Because it's easier to remember than something like 'Unspgetti' :D

-The framework consists of several libraries, all split-up into API and implementations, so you'll never have to rely on any implementation stuff for your code to compile.
+The framework consists of several libraries, all split-up into API's and implementations, so you'll never have to rely on any implementation stuff for your code to compile.

 The purpose of this library is to take away all the boilerplate code that is connected to implementing this pattern.
 This library tries to achieve several goals:

-1. Make your application as loosely coupled as possible.
+1. Make your application more loosely coupled
 2. Separate concerns
 3. Make your code easier to test
 4. (Optionally) Help enforce CQRS.
-Which is more important in bigger projects
+Which could be an asset in larger projects

 ### Installation